A community-powered organic vegetable and flower farm

 Interested in joining the People’s Farm Crew?

-Are you able to commit to 4 volunteer hours per week on the farm?
 In exchange for your time, volunteers will have the opportunity to pick up from the Fair Share each week, earn City Market Member Worker hours, as well as get extra produce from the farm when available.
 All are welcome!
 No previous food growing experience is required.
-If you are interested in finding ways to get your hands in the dirt with little or no experience this is a great opportunity.
-Please fill our the form below and we will be in touch!
+If you are interested in seeing what a season on a vegetable farm looks like but with limited commitment, this could be the program for you!

 FAQs